DualBrain/gw-basic/Download.md

 - gw-man.zip: GW-BASIC manual; official documentation and full command reference
 - gw-man.pdf: GW-BASIC User's Guide and Reference for Kindle and other e-readers

-Thomas Shaffner released Microsoft GW-BASIC User's Guide and User's Reference to the web and you can easily find copies of it.
+Thomas Shaffner released *Microsoft GW-BASIC User's Guide and User's Reference* to the web and you can easily [find copies of it](http://www.google.com/search?q=gw-basic+user+guide).

 ---

 ### GW-BASIC on Windows 7+

-aka "Where do I download GW-BASIC for Windows 7, 8, 10 ... ?"
+*aka "Where do I download GW-BASIC for Windows 7, 8, 10 ... ?"*

 GW-BASIC was last released in 1988 as you can see from any screenshot of its start screen.
 It's a 16-bit DOS executable that uses processor instructions no longer supported in modern, 64-bit CPU's / operating systems.
 Simply put: GW-BASIC.EXE cannot run directly on Windows!

 Don't lose hope, because this is where emulators come in.

-DOSBox is the premier DOS emulator with the best support and works on multiple platforms.
+[DOSBox](http://dosbox.com) is the premier DOS emulator with the best support and works on multiple platforms.
 You'll just need a passing knowledge of DOS and how a filesystem works, but otherwise running in an emulator is straight forward, like running a virtual PC from ye olden times inside your fancy new toy.

-Carlos Vazquez adds: The closest thing there is to a 64 bit gw basic is qb64 (a 64 bit clone of quick basic) i havent tested if qb64 runs gwbasic programs (quickbasic could run them and even save them in binary form) (www.qb64.net)
+*[Carlos Vazquez](http://laislapr.tk/) adds: The closest thing there is to a 64 bit gw basic is qb64 (a 64 bit clone of quick basic) i havent tested if qb64 runs gwbasic programs (quickbasic could run them and even save them in binary form) ([QB64](http://www.qb64.net))*

 ---

 ### Compiling GW-BASIC Programs

-aka "How to convert gw-basic programs to exe extension?"
+*aka "How to convert gw-basic programs to exe extension?"*

 What you're talking about is compiling the BAS file to an executable.